alleny0o/sr-shop/README.md

-# 🛒🛍️✨ S&R Laserworks – Custom eCommerce Platform
+# 🛒🛍️✨ S&R Laserworks – eCommerce Platform

 A custom full-stack eCommerce platform built for **S&R Laserworks**, a small business known for handcrafted laser-engraved boards and puzzles.